theidiotmachine/WA1/README.md

 You don't need 'em; a return character is equivalent.
 The things in javascript, like getting weird problems with `return`, are not an issue here.

-Wise up kids, and say no. I forget and put them in sometimes, though, so don't feel too bad.

 ## Types

-* number - a 64 bit float.
+* Number - a 64 bit float.
-* bigint - a 64 bit int.
-* int - a 32 bit int.
+* Int - by default a 32 bit int.
 Will be auto-casted to number and bigint if needed.
 This means that an expression like this will actually be an int.
 ```
 let a = 0
 ```
-* boolean
+* Boolean

 ### Casting